db-electronics/umd-nes-adapter-kicad/README.md

 This KiCad project contains the NES cartridge adapter for the [Universal Mega Dumper](https://github.com/db-electronics/Universal-Mega-Dumper).

 ## UMD ID
-0x01
+* 0x01

-Each UMD adapter has a serial shift register containing an 8bit identification.
+Each UMD adapter contains a serial shift register with an 8bit ID.